|Nutritional Guidelines (per serving)|

 - One of the best parts about any frozen cocktail is that you can easily customize it to fit your personal taste.
 If this recipe's too boozy for you, cut back on the liquor.
-For instance, try 1-ounce tequila and 1/2 ounce each triple sec and lime juice.
+For instance, try 1 ounce of tequila and 1/2 ounce each triple sec and lime juice.
 Likewise, if you want the drink to be fruitier, simply add more berries to the blender.

 - If you have extra fruits in the refrigerator add them!
 This margarita is meant to be played with and it's easy to make your own fruity blend.
 Banana, mango, peach, pineapple, raspberries, and blueberries would all be excellent additions and complement the strawberry.

-- Just like the strawberry daiquiri, you can use the same ingredients.
+- When a strawberry margarita sounds great but you really don't want to break out the blender, you can shake up a strawberry margarita.
+Just like the strawberry daiquiri, you can use the same ingredients.
 Simply muddle the strawberries (fresh or thawed) to create a thick slurry.
 Add the liquors and lime juice, and fill your cocktail shaker with ice.
 Shake it well and strain it into your glass.

 - Optionally, you can skip the berries and pour a strawberry liqueur like Bols Strawberry instead.
 Start with a pour of 1 or 2 ounces and see if it's fruity enough for your taste.
 Add more if you like when you mix up the next round.